grafana/scenes/docusaurus/docs/core-concepts.md

 title: Core concepts
 ---

+This page explains the core concepts of Scenes and how to use them in creating your own scene.

 ## Scene

 A scene is a collection of objects, called _scene objects_.
 These objects represent different aspects of the scene: data, time ranges, variables, layout, and visualizations.
 Together, scene objects form an _object tree_: